Creating an effective link post #blogging

 Recently a client contacted me to request some blog posts.
-It was an urgent request, they didn’t have much time and needed a post for an hour’s time.
+It was an urgent request, they didn’t have much time and needed a post ready to post in just 60 minutes time.
 They signed off their request with “Don’t research something just put together one of those link posts, they’re quick and easy”.

 Okay, I’m always honest with you when I share my thoughts and I’ll tell you exactly what I told my client: